Theatre: Roman theatre

 Western theatre developed and expanded considerably under the Romans.
-The Roman historian Livy wrote that the Romans first experienced theatre in the 4th century BCE, with a performance by Etruscan actors.
-Beacham argues that they had been familiar with "pre-theatrical practices" for some time before that recorded contact.
+The Roman historian Livy wrote that the Romans first experienced theatre in the 4th century BC, with a performance by Etruscan actors.
+Beacham argues that Romans had been familiar with "pre-theatrical practices" for some time before that recorded contact.
 The theatre of ancient Rome was a thriving and diverse art form, ranging from festival performances of street theatre, nude dancing, and acrobatics, to the staging of Plautus's broadly appealing situation comedies, to the high-style, verbally elaborate tragedies of Seneca.
-Although Rome had a native tradition of performance, the Hellenization of Roman culture in the 3rd century BCE had a profound and energizing effect on Roman theatre and encouraged the development of Latin literature of the highest quality for the stage.
-The only surviving plays from the Roman Empire are ten dramas attributed to Lucius Annaeus Seneca (4 BCE–65 CE), the Corduba-born Stoic philosopher and tutor of Nero.
+Although Rome had a native tradition of performance, the Hellenization of Roman culture in the 3rd century BC had a profound and energizing effect on Roman theatre and encouraged the development of Latin literature of the highest quality for the stage.

+Following the expansion of the Roman Republic (509–27 BC) into several Greek territories between 270 and 240 BC, Rome encountered Greek drama.
+From the later years of the republic and by means of the Roman Empire (27 BC-476 AD), theatre spread west across Europe, around the Mediterranean and reached England; Roman theatre was more varied, extensive and sophisticated than that of any culture before it.
+While Greek drama continued to be performed throughout the Roman period, the year 240 BC marks the beginning of regular Roman drama.
+From the beginning of the empire, however, interest in full-length drama declined in favour of a broader variety of theatrical entertainments.

+The first important works of Roman literature were the tragedies and comedies that Livius Andronicus wrote from 240 BC.
+Five years later, Gnaeus Naevius also began to write drama.
+No plays from either writer have survived.
+While both dramatists composed in both genres, Andronicus was most appreciated for his tragedies and Naevius for his comedies; their successors tended to specialise in one or the other, which led to a separation of the subsequent development of each type of drama.
+By the beginning of the 2nd century BC, drama was firmly established in Rome and a guild of writers (collegium poetarum) had been formed.